syrovezhko/syrovezhko/README.md

 For the current academic year (2021-2022), I have made a website using Django 3.
 It was meant like a private business.
 But it’s failed to launch in marketing.
 By the way, you can checkout the [project](https://github.com/syrovezhko/platform)

-On the recommendation of my friend (he is a senior developer in the Luxoft Russia), I’ve started to learn Vue.js.
+On the recommendation of my friend [Vladislav khorev](https://www.linkedin.com/in/vladislav-khorev-63a84450) (he is a senior developer in the Luxoft Russia), I’ve started to learn Vue.js.
 So, I made my first web app project, FullStack app project.
 I’ve used Vue.js, Express.js, SqLite DB.
 You may [check out it](https://syrovezhko.github.io/tab-tracker/client/dist), as well.

+Previously, I've helped him with GitLab backup.
+It was my DevOps internship.
+The goal was to raise the ubuntu server and restore GitLab backup.
+The backup has been created at legacy 8.15.2 release.In order to restore, I'de should used GitLab not older than 9th release.
+That was a problem.
+There were not younger than 13.12 release on the official web site.
+But I got a way out - the docker container.
+I've unpacked the container with appropriate GitLab release, restore the backup and started to update the system step by step.
+The machine was in basic configuration.
+I've spent a few days for update.
+Finally, I've created new backup in the latest GitLab release and pushed it to the Amazon cloud.

+During this work we realised the Gitea is better for private repositories storage only.
+So the next task became the new ubuntu server raise, installing and setting up the Gitea, and from GitLab to Gitea repositories migrations also.
+It was much easier: official docs installation tutorial + python [script](https://github.com/h44z/gitlab_to_gitea).

+So to conclude I've created the Gitea backup, pushed it to the Amazon cloud also and melt both of systems.
+[Vladislav](https://www.linkedin.com/in/vladislav-khorev-63a84450) removed all machines and gave me the access to the new one, where I've installed Gitea and restored backup normally.

 At the time, I’ve find out The Rolling Scopes School.
 I think it has become the best part of my self-studying.
 It made my knowledge better, stronger day to day I believe, I’m ready for new challenges and projects.